 For information about paper case file requirements for potentially eligible students, refer to D-303-1: Two Sided or Six-Sided Case Files.

 The TVRC or VR counselor assigned to the potentially eligible case must enter case notes in RHW that document information about the student, justification for services, progress, and outcomes.
-Topics that must be :
+This may be one case note or multiple as the counselor continues to work with the student.
+Topics that must be documented, when applicable, are:

 a description of the disability, functional limitations, and counselor observations;